BimmerBass/CopperChess/README.md

 - Fifty-move rule downscaling will be added to the evaluation function.
 - Prefetch will be added for transposition table lookup and evaluation cache.
 - _mm_popcnt will be added for Intel Compilers.
-- A genetic tuning algorithm will be added.
+- An algorithm called AdamSPSA[1] along with texel tuning will be added and the entire evaluation function will be optimized.
-    - The entire evaluation function and some search parameters will be tuned with this.
+    - To tune some of the search parameters a genetic algorithm will be implemented and the fitness function will be determined from self-play.
-- If the GA doesn't prove successful, Texel tuning with SPSA for gradient approximation/descent will be implemented.
 - An option to change the transposition table size will be added.
 Perhaps even one to alter the evaluation cache size.
 - Currently, Copper doesn't compile on MacOS (g++).
 This will be fixed.